TagYFP

 Performance and use

 TagYFP can be easily expressed and detected in a wide range of organisms.
-Mammalian cells transiently transfected with TagYFP expression vectors give bright fluorescent signals within 10-12 hrs after transfection.
-No cell toxic effects and visible protein aggregation are observed.
+Mammalian cells transiently transfected with TagYFP expression vectors produce bright fluorescence in 10-12 hrs after transfection.
+No cytotoxic effects or visible protein aggregation are observed.

 TagYFP use for labeling of cells and cellular orgenelles.